MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 This update contains features for two target audiences; features that can be used by anyone on a device by the End User, and new device management options that can be configured by IT Admins.
 The table that follows specifies the features that are relevant to each audience.
 If you’re an IT Admin, take a look at our [IT Admin - Update Checklist](#it-admin---update-checklist---21h1).
 >[!IMPORTANT]
->In order to update to this build, HoloLens 2 device(s) must be currently running the February 2021 update (build 19041.1136) or newer.
+>In order to update to this build, HoloLens 2 devices must be currently running the February 2021 update (build 19041.1136) or newer.
 If you are not seeing this feature update available, update your device first and try again.

 | Feature Name                                              | Short description                                                                      | Target Audience |
 |-----------------------------------------------------------|----------------------------------------------------------------------------------------|--------------------|